Dragnet (franchise): 1967–1970 revival

 Much as was done 11 years earlier, Webb decided voluntarily to discontinue Dragnet after its fourth season to focus on producing and directing his other projects through Mark VII Limited.
 The first of these projects was titled Adam-12, a 30-minute police procedural similar to Dragnet, but focusing on patrol officers rather than detectives.
 The series premiered in the fall of 1968, while Dragnet 1969 was in production, and ran for seven seasons, coming to an end in 1975.
 In 1971, with producer Robert A. Cinader, Webb developed another pilot originally intended to be centered around the staff of a Los Angeles–area medical center's emergency room.
-When researching for the pilot, Webb and Cinader were introduced to the Los Angeles County Fire Department's fledgling paramedic program, and the premise was reworked to include the Los Angeles County Fire Department, and Emergency! was born; running as a weekly series until 1977, and as a series of made-for-television movies for two years after that.
+While researching the pilot, Webb and Cinader were introduced to the Los Angeles County Fire Department's fledgling paramedic program; the premise was reworked to include the Fire Department, and Emergency! was born, running as a weekly series until 1977, and as a series of made-for-television movies for two years after that.
 Emergency! was centered on the then-fictitious Los Angeles County Fire Department paramedic rescue unit, Squad 51.

 During the early 1970s, reruns of this version of Dragnet were popular on local stations, usually broadcast during the late afternoon or early evenings.
 From 1991 to 1995, Dragnet was shown on Nick at Nite, then moved to its sister cable channel TV Land.
 From October 1, 2011, to April 26, 2013, the series ran daily on the digital cable channel Antenna TV, and before that, the show aired on the Retro Television Network.

 Dragnet was broadcast Monday through Friday on Me-TV.
 The show was part of the "CriMe TV" morning block with Perry Mason and The Rockford Files, with Dragnet shown back-to-back from 11:00 am until 12:00 pm.
 In December 2014, Me-TV added a third airing of Dragnet to its late-night lineup; the series airs at 12:30 am following a second episode of Perry Mason.
 Me-TV ended the run of Dragnet on January 1, 2015, whereupon it became part of Cozi TV's regular lineup until its removal in December 2019.
 In January 2020, Dragnet returned to MeTV along with its sibling series Adam-12 after Cozi dropped both series.
 Dragnet currently broadcasts 2 episodes Sundays through Fridays at 5am & 5:30am EST. On August 19, 2024, Dragnet made its debut on FETV, currently airing weekday mornings at 8:10am EST.